davidgasquez/handbook/content/communications.md

 * Try to use the active voice whenever possible.
 * Keep in mind your style:
   * **Be concise**.
-Understand the topic you’re writing about.
+Understand the topic you're writing about.
 Use simple words and sentences.
 Put the most important things first.
   * **Be Useful**.
 Before you start writing, ask yourself: What purpose does this serve?
 Who is going to read it?
 What do they need to know?
   * **Be specific**.
 Avoid vague language.
 Cut the fluff.
 Delete unnecessary words.
 Say what you mean.
   * **Be consistent**.